abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 not in pain so we can experience that feeling of present-moment peace right there.

-Ajahn Buddhadāsa used to talk about enlightenment in the sense of experiencing this moment of peace with clarity and then becoming familiar with that experience.
+Ajahn Buddhadasa used to talk about enlightenment in the sense of experiencing this moment of peace with clarity and then becoming familiar with that experience.
 Of course it is impermanent, it comes and it goes, but it’s a taste.
 We can train the mind to incline toward that